BPA Frequently Asked Questions

 - Newly-established multiple-award BPAs may use order set-asides where:

-b) There is sufficient competition among BPA holders so that the resulting task or delivery orders are in full compliance with the above cited regulatory requirements.
-The easiest way to comply with these requirements is to establish a more than adequate number of BPAs to cover the breadth and depth of expected task order delivery orders, and at least 3 sources will be viable competitors for each task or delivery order.
+- There is sufficient competition among BPA holders so that the resulting task or delivery orders are in full compliance with the above cited regulatory requirements.
+The easiest way to comply with these requirements is to establish a more than adequate number of BPAs to cover the breadth and depth of expected task order delivery orders, and at least 3 sources will be viable competitors for each task or delivery order; or

 The monetary limitation of a GSA Schedule BPA is determined by the underlying competition conducted by the ordering activity when establishing the BPA.
 The procedures outlined in FAR 8.405-3 apply to the establishment of a GSA Schedule BPA.
 Based on the potential volume of orders under the BPA, ordering activities may be able to obtain greater discounts, regardless of the size of individual orders.

 However, no single-award BPA with an estimated value exceeding $103 million, including any options, may be awarded unless the head of the agency determines in writing that:

 - The orders expected under the BPA are so integrally related that only a single source can reasonably perform the work;

 - The BPA provides for only firm-fixed price orders, which include: